Parameterized Complexity of Path Set Packing: Parameterized Algorithms

-(c) now we show that for every $p \in \calp$, the set of nodes in $T$ containing $p$ is connected.
-Suppose for contradiction that there is a path $p \in \calp$ such that the set $S(p)$ of nodes in $(T,\gamma)$ containing $p$ is not connected; let $v$ be a node in $T$ such that $p \notin \gamma(v)$ and whose removal disconnects $S(p)$.
-Then $G\setminus \beta(v)$ is disconnected and has two connected components containing two distinct vertices, say $x,y$ of the path $p$.
-This implies that at least one vertex of the subpath of $p$ joining $x,y$ must belong to $\beta(v)$, which is a contradiction since $\gamma(v)$ does not contain $p$.
+(c) now we show that for every $p \in \calp$, the set of all the nodes $v\in V(T)$ such that $\gamma(v)$ contains $p$ induces a connected subgraph of $T$.
+We assume to the contrary that there is a path $p \in \calp$ such that the set $S(p)$ of all the nodes in $T$ such that $\gamma(v)$ contains $p$ does not induce a connected subgraph of $T$, then there must be a node $v$ in $T$ such that $p \notin \gamma(v)$ and $v$ belongs to the path between two distinct nodes in $S(p)$ which belong to separate components in $T[S(p)]$.
+Graph $G-\beta(v)$ is disconnected and has at least two connected components containing two distinct vertices, say $x,y$ of the path $p$.
+This implies that at least one vertex of the subpath of $p$ joining $x,y$ must belong to $\beta(v)$, and thus $p$ belongs to $\gamma(v)$, a contraposition to our assumption. \end{proof}